Lemonexe/PWN2/wiki/data.md

 All game content is stored in JSON files (so they can be edited by the [admin app](admin.md)).
 Most important of those files is *config.json*, which contains information about other data files.
 Using the information in *config.json* the files are loaded by the [fileLoader](services/fileLoader.md) service and processed.
 Here is what they contain and how does it affect the application:

+## Config
+Has property **files** and **init**.

+Files is an array of objects like this: `{"url":"data/map.json","method":"processMap"}`, **method** is name of method in fileLoader that will be used to process this file.

+Init is javascript code that will be executed when all game files have been loaded and processed.

 ## Textures
 Stored in *textures.json*, contains all textures